ryanjameskim/ryanjameskim.github.io/about.md

 # About Me

-Microbiology, trading, and other data science topics
+Data science and trading enthusiast.